anuguarchana/Test/README.md

 How to execute
-Just go inside sum.of.num package and run CalculateNumSumFromString class you will see the output in the console.
+Just go CalculateNumSumFromString.java class and run main method you will see the output in the console.